Frequently Asked Questions (FAQ)

 will not grant employment interviews to graduates unless they have

 had an internship.

-- Our students are free to choose their project topics; some are related to missions/third-world development, some are projects for local companies, and some are based on their own innovative ideas.
+- Our students are free to choose their project topics; some are related to missions/third-world development, some are projects for local companies, some may address a problem the Calvin Community/Campus would like to have researched and prototyped and others are based on their own innovative ideas.